 Toss thick slices of heirloom tomatoes with olive oil, red wine vinegar, garlic, basil and oregano for a simple side dish — or serve them with a bowl of fresh mozzarella balls and fresh basil for a Caprese-style salad.

-Green beans are one of those vegetables that you either love or hate.
+Green beans (See Also: canned green beans recipes) are one of those vegetables that you either love or hate.

 However, when you add garlic to the mix, it can be hard for anyone to resist.